bresilla/robond_project_4/write-up.md

 The whole model is made with Keras and Tensorflow as backend.

 As a huge fan of PyTorch, while learning PyTorch, i want to use this model with it.
+I like more the aproach of Pytorch with Dynamic-grapth rather than Static one that Tensorfow uses.

-When the model is in PyTorch, i can use ONNX to easily translate it in Caffe2 and/or Cognetive toolkit too :)
+And when the model is in PyTorch, i can use ONNX to easily translate it in Caffe2 and/or Cognetive toolkit too :)